How to Use Google Ads Auction Insights: Defeat Your Competitors with Confidence

 Absolute top of page rate is the percentage of times an ad appeared in the very first ad position of the SERP compared to its total number of impressions.

-- Generally, the higher the percentage rate here the better.
-Being in 1st position at the absolute top of the page can significantly impact an ad’s click-through rate (CTR) and return on investment (ROI).
-If you are seeing a low percentage rate here, evaluate your ad strength, your bids and landing pages for relevance.
+1. Aim for a higher percentage rate, as being in the first position at the absolute top of the page can significantly boost an ad’s click-through rate (CTR) and return on investment (ROI).
+If your percentage rate is low, assess your ad strength, bids, and landing pages for relevance.

-Depending on your budget and strategy, you may not wish to appear in 1st position as it has a higher cost per click.
-Appearing in the 2nd or 3rd position at the top of page may suit your strategy and budget better.
+Depending on your budget and strategy, you may opt not to appear in the first position due to its higher cost per click.
+Positioning in the second or third position at the top of the page might align better with your strategy and budget.

-Keeping these metrics in mind will allow advertisers to identify their strengths and weaknesses in their ad campaigns.
-Moreover, they can evaluate their competitor’s strategies and adjust their bidding, ad positioning, and overall targeting to enhance their SERP rankings.
+By keeping these metrics in mind, advertisers can identify their campaign’s strengths and weaknesses.
+They can also evaluate competitors’ strategies and adjust their bidding, ad positioning, and targeting to improve their SERP rankings.

 4 Common Examples Of Auction Insights Data Usage